txano/kiro_feynman/ARCHITECTURE.md

 ### Current (Phase 1)
 - ✅ WPA2 WiFi encryption
-- ✅ BLE pairing with PoP
+- ✅ SoftAP provisioning with Security 1 + PoP
+- ✅ Open AP (no password for provisioning network)
-- ⚠️ Hardcoded PoP (should be unique per device)
+- ⚠️ Hardcoded PoP (should be unique per device in production)

 ### Future Phases
 - 🔒 HTTPS for audio streaming